 This medium-sized horse has an average height of 16 hands and weighs about 1,500 pounds.

 The Banker has a strong head with a large muzzle and high withers.
-They have thick necks and deep chests with powerful hindquarters that are well-muscled with an upright gait.
+They have thick necks and deep chests with powerful hindquarters that are well-muscled and have an upright gait.
 Their short coat is usually bay, chestnut, or black, while their mane is long and thick.

 11. Camargue